Teacher Education (k-8)

 Additional Admissions Requirements

-- Passing scores from the WEST B Test (all sections) or an alternative test
+- Passing scores from the WEST B Test (2 of 3 sections)

 - Completion of FERPA release to share information with OSPI